 Category 1 Responders are, however, required to work together as members of Local Resilience Forums (LRFs).
-LRFs operate across police force areas and have a key statutory role in facilitating multi-agency cooperation in the process of establishing effective local emergency management arrangements.
-In London, the London Resilience Forum is supported by 33, non-statutory Borough Resilience Forums (BRFs), i.e. one for each local authority area.
+LRFs operate across areas having coterminous boundaries with police forces.
+They have a key statutory role in facilitating regional, strategic-level multi-agency cooperation in the process of establishing effective resilience.
+In London, the London Resilience Forum - which operates across, both, the Metropolitan and City of London Police areas - is supported by 33 Borough Resilience Forums (BRFs), i.e. one for each local authority area.
+BRFs are also statutory bodies and are responsible for the development and delivery of local, Borough-level resilience arrangements.